 Various species names have been given to citrus trees in the course of time but they are of no use in ordering from a nursery.
 Practical identification is done in terms of varietal names, which are far too numerous to list, and in any case only a limited selection is available in a given area.
 Several oranges, varieties associated with C. sinensis, especially ‘Valencia’, are grown in home gardens.
 ‘Meyer’ lemons, which are not as acid as the ‘Eureka’ lemons sold in stores, are also popular in homes, as are grapefruit (C. paradisi), kumquats (C. japonica, syn.
 Fortunella margarita), mandarins (C. reticulata), and limes (C. aurantifolia).
 There are oranges in two planters at the Post Office, kumquats behind buildings 20 and 40, and other citrus including lemons in Citrus Court (northeast corner of Outer Quad) and in other Quad spaces.
 Grapefruit, and possibly limes and mandarins, are also growing in private gardens.
-The citron Buddha’s Hand (Citrus medica var. sarcodactylus) grows in a planter in Citrus Court.
-The fruit is divided into five "fingers" of all rind and no pulp.
+The citron Buddha’s Hand (Citrus medica var. sarcodactylus) grows in Citrus Court, on the patio leading to the entrance to Building 200.
+Its fruit extends out into a number of finger-like segments of all rind and no pulp.
 The small tree is not frost tolerant.

 Sometimes etymology tells what our ancestors thought about botanical origins.
 The word orange traces back through French to Provençal auranja to Arabic nāranj to Persian nārang to Sanskrit nāraṅga to Dravidian territory and is remembered in modern Tamil by the word naṟu meaning sweet.
 What is now an orange should have been a norange.
 We get the word mandarin from Portuguese mandarim, from Malay mĕntĕri, from Sanskrit mantrin = counselor; hence the relationship to the Chinese official and the sacred mantra.
 Lemon comes to us via French from Arabic laymūn.
 What the Pilgrim Fathers thought came from Turkey, and the French thought came from India (la dinde) in fact came from America; etymology is more a hobby than a science.
 Kumquat is from Cantonese kam = gold, quat = orange, while loquat (which is a member of the Rose not the Cirtus family) is from lō-kwat, which means rush orange.